planet

 descendants vary with respect to the traits they inherit and thus what survives depends on what was produced earlier[1] by variable parents and grandparents.

-Nothing really evolves, but descendants vary greatly from their ancestors
+No living thing really evolves, but its descendants vary greatly from them & their ancestors

 Some of that variable inheritance is passed on